kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 restarting pods across an entire node, cluster operations proceeded with acceptable latency, disk, cpu and memory.
-Worker polling loops, context timeouts, the interaction between various other backoffs, as well as API server rate limiting made up the gap to the stability of the system.Therefore, to simplify both the implementation and the API surface, this 1.32 proposal puts forth that the opt-in will be configured per node via kubelet configuration.
+Worker polling loops, context timeouts, the interaction between various other backoffs, as well as API server rate limiting made up the gap to the stability of the system.
+Therefore, to simplify both the implementation and the API surface, this 1.32 proposal puts forth that the opt-in will be configured per node via kubelet configuration.